Ivanxiedata/MLOps-end2end/day_1/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

+[!NOTE]
-NOTE: This command may only work if you are off the walmart network.
+This command may only work if you are off the walmart network.

 ## Git Setup